munna9177/badboy/README.md

 ## introduction
 my name is mukesh gorizala
-I'am currently working on database and secure software design I'm currently learning microsoft azure and SQl
-I'm looking to collebrate with my friends and  learn more from them you can reach me through email ( mukeshgorizala9177@gmail.com)
+I'am currently working on database and secure software design I'm currently learning microsoft azure and SQl programme I'm looking to collebrate with my friends and  learn more from them you can reach me through email ( mukeshgorizala9177@gmail.com)
 ## knowledge gained while creating md file